-While the present work is an extension of some of our earlier research on SAM for FOM-FOM coupling~\cite{Mota:2017, Mota:2022} and contact~\cite{Mota:2025} in solid mechanics, intrusive ROM-ROM/ROM-FOM coupling~\cite{wentland2024Schwarz, Barnett:2022Schwarz}, and non-intrusive OpInf-OpInf/OpInf-FOM coupling~\cite{Moore:2024, moore2025domaindecompositionbasedcouplinghighfidelity, Rodriguez:2025}, it contains a number of new contributions.
+While the present work is an extension of some of our earlier research on SAM for FOM-FOM coupling~\cite{Mota:2017, Mota:2022} and contact~\cite{Mota:2025} in solid mechanics, intrusive ROM-ROM/ROM-FOM coupling~\cite{wentland2024Schwarz, Barnett:2022Schwarz}, and non-intrusive OpInf-OpInf/OpInf-FOM coupling~\cite{Moore:2024, Rodriguez:2025}, it contains a number of new contributions.
 This paper is not only one of the earliest to investigate SAM-based coupling of subdomain-local OpInf ROMs, it is also the first to apply this approach to realistic 3D nonlinear problems in solid mechanics.
-We feature problems posed on geometries discretized with varying mesh resolutions and element types, and explore the integration of disparate time integration schemes that may have different time-steps into the coupling scheme.
-We demonstrate that it is possible to obtain accurate and efficient hybrid models for \textit{fully nonlinear} solid dynamics problems by coupling together subdomain-local OpInf ROMs based on \textit{polynomial approximations} of the governing PDEs.
+We feature problems posed on geometries discretized with varying mesh resolutions and element types, and explore the integration of disparate time integration schemes, that may have different time-steps, into the coupling scheme.
+We demonstrate that it is possible to obtain accurate and efficient hybrid models for \textit{fully nonlinear} solid dynamics problems by coupling together subdomain-local OpInf ROMs based on \textit{global polynomial approximations} of the governing PDEs.
 Additionally, we propose several novel strategies for improving the efficiency and robustness of O-SAM, including boundary POD bases to reduce the size of boundary operators and methods for optimizing regularization parameters in subdomain-local OpInf ROMs within the Schwarz coupling framework.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:solid_mechanics}, we describe our model solid dynamics problem and its monolithic finite element discretization.
-Section~\ref{sec:opinf} overviews the OpInf approach to building non-intrusive ROMs, assuming a generic cubic functional form for the learned model.
+Section~\ref{sec:opinf} overviews the OpInf approach to building non-intrusive ROMs, assuming a global cubic functional form for the learned model.
 In Section~\ref{sec:schwarz}, we describe our overlapping Schwarz algorithm and how it can be used to create hybrid FOM-OpInf and OpInf-OpInf models for generic solid dynamics applications.
-Section~\ref{sec:results} evaluates the proposed approach's accuracy and efficiency on four solid mechanics test cases, in which subdomains are discretized using disparate meshes/element types and/or advanced forward in time using different time-integrators with disparate time steps.
+Section~\ref{sec:results} evaluates the accuracy and efficiency of the proposed approach on four solid mechanics test cases, in which subdomains are discretized using disparate meshes/element types and/or advanced forward in time using different time-integrators with disparate time steps.
 Conclusions are offered in Section~\ref{sec:conc}.